xyz128189/florr-io-utils/README.md

+# ATTENTION!
+Currently the script can cause BAN on your account.
+It's not critical as bans can expire, but due to this the script is unusable!

+I work on solution.

 # Florr.io utils
 This script is not intended to cheat or something, you may use it how you want, and I'm not responsible for any bans/problems you might receive using it.